pdywilson/jambuddy/README.md

-# LSTM-based melody generation
+# LSTM-based monophonic melody generation with harmonic context

 Test out the application at [pdywilson.github.io\/jambuddy.html](https://pdywilson.github.io/jambuddy.html).

 ## Usage

-The implementation can be found in the Jupyter-Notebook file [JamBuddy.ipynb](https://github.com/pdywilson/jambuddy/blob/master/JamBuddy.ipynb).
+An example implementation of training and evaluation of the model can be found in the Jupyter-Notebook file [JamBuddy.ipynb](https://github.com/pdywilson/jambuddy/blob/master/JamBuddy.ipynb).
 The model is implemented in [Tensorflow Keras](https://www.tensorflow.org/guide/keras).
 The preprocessing pipeline can convert files of the formats MusicXML and MIDI to the encoding.